yiyang92/vae_for_text/README.md

 ```
  ### Parameters
  Parameters can be set directly in Parameters class in vae_lstm-lst.py file.
- (later will change it to command line entries).
+ (or specify through command line parameters).
 You can choose to train on PTB dataset
   or on Game of Thrones dataset.
 Parameter debug can be set to true for calling Tensorflow
    debugger.

+### Specific requirements
+- zhusuan - probabilistic framework

 ### Other files
 - train_rnnlm.py - RNN Word-level language model.
 Can be trained on PTB or
  Game of Thrones dataset.
-- dilated_conv_mnist_test.py - some playground for learning dilated CNN
-parameters tuning.
-Will be deleted after vae-lstm-cnn code initial release